dimispapa/crag-leader/README.md

 - An uknknown potential bug could throw an APIError from *gspread* library.
 This only occured once when my substitution mentor Tim, tried to initially access the application.
 On refresh this error went away but the below screenshot indicates the error.
 To handle the scenario of this happening again, a *try-except* block was added around the call of the *main* function, which notifies the user of the error and attemtps to run *main* again after a *sleep* of 3 seconds.
 ![API Error](documentation/screenshots/api-error.png)

-### Unfixed Bugs
-- A very minor bug is that the leaderboard tables displayed do not clear if you scroll up and check.
-On discussion with mentor Tim, understood that this is a known bug on Heroku deployed apps that it can only clear the visible terminal area.
-Do to the tall size of the tables, this means they linger out of sight without being cleard, in case you scroll back up.
-This is not a major UX issue as it is not visible to the user and the upside is that the user can refer back to the tables previously selected without having to reselect them.

 ## Technologies Used

 ### Main Programming Languages used